FirelyTeam/firely-docs/vonk/features/subscription.rst

 Subscriptions
 =============

+.. caution:: Subscriptions in Vonk 3.0.0-beta1 only works for STU3.
+Expect support for R4 this to be added in a future release.

 Subscriptions can be managed in the :ref:`administration_api`, on the ``/administration/Subscription`` endpoint.
 If you post a Subscription to the regular FHIR endpoint, it will be stored but not evaluated.
 Subscriptions posted to the ``/administration`` endpoint will be processed and evaluated for each POST/PUT to the server.